shamsartem/priveasyVoting/README.md

 - Integrate automated contract callers such as Gelato/Chainlink to call `getWinners` and finalize the proposal results
 - Add restrictions on GaslessPaymaster for deployed proposals
 - Add on-chain execution of logic from proposals

+Made with ❤️ at ZK Hack Krakow 2024